Zaga Christ

 Zaga Christ (c.
-1616 – April 22, 1638), also referred to as Ṣägga Krəstos, Atənatewos, and Lessana Krəstos, a was an Ethiopian traveler who falsely claimed he was a Prince of Ethiopia.
+1616 – April 22, 1638), also referred to as Ṣägga Krəstos, Atənatewos, and Lessana Krəstos, was an Ethiopian imposter who falsely claimed he was a Prince of Ethiopia.
 He traveled extensively, living in Sudan, Egypt, Palestine, Greece, Italy, and France.
 As part of a vetting process to prove his identity he produced an autobiography detailing his dynastic claim and his travels.
-This is the earliest known autobiography voluntarily written and published in Europe by an African-born author.
+This is the earliest known autobiography written and published in Europe by an African-born author.
 Zaga Christ eventually converted to Catholicism, and while residing in Turin, he was immortalized by the accomplished artist Giovanna Garzoni (1600–1670) in what is considered the earliest known European portrait miniature of an African.
 Zaga Christ died of pleurisy in 1638 while living in France under the patronage of Cardinal Richelieu.

 Accounts of his story

 There are many accounts of his life story.
 The French Franciscan friar Eugène Roger met Zaga Christ in Nazareth (then part of Ottoman Empire) and was familiar with his whereabouts from there until his death.
 Rèchac's accounts came from an Italian manuscript, written by Zaga Christ himself when he was living in Rome.
 The Catholic Patriarch of Ethiopia, Afonso Mendes, devoted a letter in 1638 to disputing his claims of royal birth.